bekkopen/devops-kurs/setup/README.md

 Setup
 =====

+YOU DO NOT NEED TO DO THESE STEPS FOR THE COURSE

 * Download newest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install ruby 1.9.x (Recommending to use either [rbenv](https://github.com/sstephenson/rbenv/) or [rvm](https://rvm.io/)
 * ```gem install bundler```